drdreo/mfe-demo/README.md

 Instead of building a single monolithic application, we deconstruct it into multiple smaller parts, known as micro-frontends.
 It allows independent teams to work on isolated sections, promoting scalability and ease of development.

 ## Shell App

 The shell (or host) app is the core application from which all other remote applications are loaded.
 It acts as a container for the micro-frontends.

-`nx serve shell` to start the shell app.
+`npx nx serve shell` to start the shell app.

+`npx nx serve shell --devRemotes=brand-settings` to dev one app

 ## Remote Apps

 There are two remote apps in this project, which are separately loadable and deployable yet share the same lifecycle and state as the shell app.
 They are micro-frontends loaded by the shell app.